The Self Data Backfill Guide can be used to import historical data into Amplitude.

 - Connecting user data between two data sets.
-If you want to connect historical data with current data, you should combine the historical data and live data in the same project.
-You must also have a common ID shared between both sets of data which is the user_id field in Amplitude’s system.
-You will need to set the user_id of your historical data to the user_id in your current data if you want the data to connect.
+If you want to connect historical data with current data, then you should combine the historical data and live data in the same project.
+You must also have a common ID shared between both sets of data, which is the User ID field in Amplitude’s system.
+You will need to set the User ID of your historical data to the User ID in your current data if you want the data to connect.

 - The new user count may change.
 Amplitude defines a new user based on the earliest event timestamp that Amplitude sees for a given user.
 As a result, if a user is recorded as new on 6/1/15 and data is backfilled for the user on 2/1/15, the user will then be reflected as new on 2/1/15.
 Read below for instructions on backfilling users.

 - Current application data may be compromised.
-If there is a mismatch between the Amplitude user_id and the backfilled user_id, then we interpret the two distinct user_ids as two distinct users.
+If there is a mismatch between the Amplitude User ID and the backfilled User ID, then we interpret the two distinct User IDs as two distinct users.
 As a result, users will be double counted.
-Since we cannot delete data once it has been recorded, you may have to create a new application altogether to eliminate any data issues.
+Since we cannot delete data once it has been recorded, you may have to create a new project altogether to eliminate any data issues.

 - Monthly event limit.
 Each event backfilled counts toward your monthly event volume.

 - Review the documentation for the HTTP API.